hollow-mask/Contacts/README.md

 help-prints menu.
 quit-ends program.

 * Can't add duplicate contacts to the contact list in error message will print.
 Contacts to be the same they have to have the same first name and last name.

+compile command: gcc gitmain.cpp p3.cpp